-A few years ago I worked on 19th Street, which meant I had to take the 7 train to Times Square, go up that crazy steep escalator to the 1/9 train and then take that down to 14th Street.
+A few years ago I worked on 19th Street, which involved taking the 7 train to Times Square, going up that crazy steep escalator to the 1/9 train, and then taking that down to 14th Street.
 This was an extremely boring commute, so I would always find little ways to spice it up.
 One involved a girl I saw most mornings on the 7 train.
-She was this stylish black chick about my age, but since everyone wears their 'New York Bitchface' on the subway, it wasn't like we ever talked to each other.
+She was this stylish black chick about my age, but since everyone wears their New York Bitchface on the subway, it wasn't like we ever talked to each other.
 She also took the train to Times Square, and like me, was always right at the door when we pulled into the station, ready to dash up that crazy steep escalator.
 Anyway, I started racing her.
 Like some urban Olympic event happening only in my head, I'd match her step for step and then try to beat her to the top of the escalator.
 And she was a formidable opponent, because I only won half the time.
 This went on for a couple of months, then one morning as we stood at the train doors, I said, "You know, I race you every day.
 You're good."
 She looked at me and burst out laughing, "I race you too!
 You're fast!"

 And that's how I met my friend Mecca.